-Aesthetics.
-The feel of a timber frame building is one of warmth, strength and security.
-The knowledge that your home is handcrafted by caring people adds a palpable quality.
+Aesthetics - The feel of a timber frame building is one of warmth, strength, and security.
+The knowledge that caring people handcraft your home adds a palpable quality.
 Additionally, you have a strong nailing surface wherever you want to hang something inside or out.

-Energy Efficiency.
-Timber frame structures most often are completely enclosed in an envelope of structural insulated panels (SIPs), which create an extremely efficient and strong enclosure with high R values and low air infiltration.
+Energy Efficiency - Timber frame structures are often entirely enclosed in an envelope of structural insulated panels (SIPs), creating an extremely efficient and strong enclosure with high R values and low air infiltration.
 SIPs are constructed of two pieces of oriented strand board with a rigid insulation material permanently bonded between them.

-Less Impact on the Environment.
-Consider using reclaimed timber, which is often salvaged from older structures such as large warehouses and port buildings.
-Use of this material is environmentally friendly, saves the lives of today’s trees and results in a timber frame filled with character and history.
+Less Impact on the Environment - Consider using reclaimed timber, which is often salvaged from older structures such as large warehouses and port buildings.
+This material is environmentally friendly, saves the lives of today’s trees, and results in a timber frame filled with character and history.

-Longevity.
-Timber frames are structurally very sound buildings, which will last hundreds of years.
-Many have survived major natural disasters, including hurricanes and earthquakes, in very good shape.
+Longevity - Timber frames are structurally very sound buildings that will last hundreds of years.
+Many have survived major natural disasters, including hurricanes and earthquakes, in excellent shape.

-Stability.
-Unlike log homes, there are no settling problems to take into account.
+Stability - Unlike log homes, there are no settling problems to consider.

 How much do timber frames cost per square foot?